-- inform the Minister of Trade and Industry when any company has requested the Commissioner to issue a certificate of compliance with tax obligations and that certificate was denied; and - make an appropriate adjustment to the taxable income of that company during the year of assessment in which the approval granted to an industrial policy project with preferred status was withdrawn and substituted with an approval as an industrial policy project with qualifying status.
-The adjustment to taxable income is in relation to all deductions of the company as at the end of that year of assessment, having regard to all amounts which would have been deemed to have been incurred by that company had section 12l(13) not been applicable during all years of assessment before that year of assessment and all amounts which have been deducted from the income of that company during those years of assessment.
+- notify the Minister of Trade and Industry whenever the Commissioner discovers information that may lead to a withdrawal of Ministerial approval; - disallow all deductions otherwise provided for under section 12I as from the date of approval if the company is guilty of fraud, misrepresentation or nondisclosure of material facts with regard to any tax, duty or levy administered by the Commissioner and must notify the Minister of Trade and Industry accordingly; - inform the Minister of Trade and Industry when any company has requested the Commissioner to issue a certificate of compliance with tax obligations and that certificate was denied; and - make an appropriate adjustment to the taxable income of that company during the year of assessment in which the approval granted to an industrial policy project with preferred status was withdrawn and substituted with an approval as an industrial policy project with qualifying status.
+The adjustment to taxable income is in relation to all deductions of the company as at the end of that year of assessment, having regard to all amounts which would have been deemed to have been incurred by that company had section 12I(13) not been applicable during all years of assessment before that year of assessment and all amounts which have been deducted from the income of that company during those years of assessment.

-Despite the confidentiality of information provisions in Chapter 6 of the TA Act, the Commissioner must disclose to the Minister of Trade and Industry and to the adjudication committee, including any person whose assistance has been sought by that committee, information relating to the affairs of any company carrying on an industrial policy project as is necessary to enable the Minister of Trade and Industry and the adjudication committee to perform their respective functions under section 12I.
+Despite the confidentiality of information provisions in Chapter 6 of the Tax Administration Act 28 of 2011, the Commissioner must disclose to the Minister of Trade and Industry and to the adjudication committee, including any person whose assistance has been sought by that committee, information relating to the affairs of any company carrying on an industrial policy project as is necessary to enable the Minister of Trade and Industry and the adjudication committee to perform their respective functions under section 12I.